Polaron Transformed Canonically Consistent Quantum Master Equation: Numerical Analysis

 As shown in Fig.~\ref{fig:Positivity}(\textbf{b},\textbf{d}), the original-frame Redfield and CCQME methods consistently violate positivity across the regimes of interest.
 The PT-Redfield equation shows a marked improvement, though it still breaks down at intermediate coupling strengths within the deep quantum regime.
 Crucially, the PT-CCQME resolves this intermediate-coupling failure, only exhibiting signs of positivity violation at strong couplings in the deep quantum regime.
 Because the PT-CCQME incorporates corrections beyond the second-order in the residual coupling, its superior performance over the PT-Redfield equation is expected.
 The PT-CCQME restricts positivity violations to the extreme parameter regimes where such perturbative master equations are fundamentally expected to fail, providing a much more robust framework than the ad-hoc breakdown seen in the PT-Redfield approach.

 Next, we analyze the full dynamics of the system, benchmarking our perturbative equations against numerically exact Time-Evolving Matrix Product Operator (TEMPO) simulations \cite{StrathearnLovett2018} (see Appendix~\ref{append:tempo} for more details on the TEMPO formalism).
 We choose the initial system state to be $\rho_S(0)=\tilde{\rho}_S(0) = (\sigma_z + \mathbb{I})/2$ and monitor the expectation value $\langle \sigma_z \rangle$.
 Because $\sigma_z$ commutes with the polaron transformation operator $T$ [Eq. \eqref{eq:transform}], its expectation value is invariant, allowing direct comparison between the polaron and the original frames.
 The exact TEMPO simulations are performed in the original frame using the total Hamiltonian from Eq. \eqref{eq_total}.
-Note that TEMPO captures non-Markovian memory effects, which naturally leads to some deviations when compared to our Markovian master equations.
+Note that TEMPO captures non-Markovian memory effects, which naturally leads to deviations when compared to our Markovian master equations.

 The dynamical results are displayed in Fig. \ref{fig:Comparison} across weak (left column), intermediate (center column), and strong (right column) coupling regimes, at low (top row), medium (center row), and high (bottom row) temperatures.
-The original-frame Redfield and CCQME differ significantly from the exact TEMPO dynamics [Fig. \ref{fig:Comparison}(\textbf{a},\textbf{d})], giving unphysical results ($|\langle\sigma_z\rangle| > 1$) at intermediate and strong couplings due to severe positivity violations.
-These original-frame approaches only succeed in the trivial weak-coupling, high-temperature limit [Fig. \ref{fig:Comparison}(\textbf{g})].
+The standard Redfield and CCQME approaches formulated in the original frame fail significantly, diverging from the exact TEMPO dynamics even at weak coupling when the temperature is low [Figs.~\ref{fig:Comparison}(\textbf{a}, \textbf{d})].
+Furthermore, at intermediate and strong couplings, these original-frame methods yield unphysical steady states ($|\langle\sigma_z\rangle| > 1$) due to positivity violations (omitted from Fig.~\ref{fig:Comparison} for clarity).
+Consequently, these standard approaches exhibit the least differences from the exact TEMPO in the weak-coupling, high-temperature limit [Fig.~\ref{fig:Comparison}(\textbf{g})].

-In contrast, both the PT-Redfield and PT-CCQME accurately reproduce the TEMPO results in the weak and strong coupling limits.
-However, in the difficult intermediate-coupling, deep-quantum regime [Fig. \ref{fig:Comparison}(\textbf{b})], the PT-Redfield equation fails to accurately capture the dynamics.
-Here, the PT-CCQME demonstrates a distinct advantage, aligning much more closely with the exact TEMPO evolution.
-As expected, both polaron-transformed equations perform exceptionally well at high temperatures (third row).
-Furthermore, in the weak and strong coupling limits, both the PT-Redfield and PT-CCQME correctly relax toward the analytical mean-force Gibbs state (derived in Appendix \ref{sec:WhyPolaron}), confirming that these transformed equations successfully thermalize to the steady state predicted by statistical mechanics.